 The Employer shall maintain a Long Term Disability plan for all regular employees.
 Membership in the plan is compulsory.
-The plan shall provide monetary benefit equal to 70% of monthly salary to a \$4000 maximum per month, to the age of 65.
-The employees shall pay 100% of the premium of the plan.
+The plan shall provide monetary benefit equal to seventy percent (70%) of monthly salary to a four thousand five hundred dollars (\$4500) maximum per month, to the age of sixty-five (65).
+The employees shall pay one hundred percent (100%) of the premium of the plan.
 Effective April 1, 1995, the Employer will pay one hundred (100%) percent of the premium of the plan.